Frequently Asked Questions

 What time do I need to be there?

-We meet about an hour before sunrise.
+We meet about 2 hours before sunrise.
 Don’t worry, when you book we will let you know the exact time you will need to be where you need to be.

 What type of clothing should I wear?

 Wear something warm as it will probably be cold when we start out.
 It might be a good idea to bring a hat of some kind as the heat from the burner flame can sometimes be quite noticeable.
 Also, you will need a pair of good, sturdy shoes.